yuehuang2023/cryoNeFEN/README.md

 conda install matplotlib
 pip install starfile mrcfile scipy
 ```
-Note: Please ensure that you have met the prerequisites for PyTorch [PyTorch](https://pytorch.org/), the code is tested at version 1.13, 2.0, and 2.1.
+Note: Please ensure that you have met the prerequisites for [PyTorch](https://pytorch.org/), the code is tested at version 1.13, 2.0, and 2.1.
 <details>
   <summary> Dependencies (click to expand) </summary>